Volunteer with Marine Mammals of Maine

 - MUST be able to provide your weekly availability via an internet-based Google doc form.

 - MUST be willing to work in all weather conditions.

 - MUST have a cell phone that can take, send and receive photos.

 - MUST be able to follow protocols as directed by hotline dispatch.

-- MUST be willing to drive up to 1.5 hours away from your home town for a stranding.
+- MUST be willing to drive up to 1.5 hours away from your home town for a live or deceased stranding.